 The Impact We Have in the Community and Beyond

-City of Good Weekend Fuel Kits provides fresh, locally sourced, nutritious foods to children in need while supporting culinary jobs and local farms.
+City of Good Weekend Fuel Kits provide fresh, locally sourced, nutritious foods to children in need while supporting culinary jobs and local farms.

 Children are most at risk of hunger during the weekend.
-CoG’s Weekend Fuel Kits provide each child 6 meals per weekend, removing food insecurity with high-quality meals for only $20 each.
+CoG’s Weekend Fuel Kits provide each child with six ready-to-eat meals per weekend.

 A minimum of 30% of every child’s meal is made using locally-sourced, highly nutritious, in-season produce from local farms and ranches.

 I am so grateful for the City of Good meal box for my daughter.
 I am a single mom with a nine year old and I haven’t been able to work since late March when my employer had to shut down because of coronavirus … I didn’t know how we were going to get through.
 When my principal called me and told me there was additional food available for my daughter I was very thankful.
 She is able to eat healthy food that she has loved and likes getting the box each week to see what is inside, it is like Christmas.

 Our local restaurants are one of the reasons City of Good was created.
 In 2020, restaurants faced closures due to pandemic shutdowns and many are still struggling to maintain pre-pandemic levels of income and employment.
 Throughout the restaurant industry, culinary workers often live paycheck to paycheck, fearful of losing meager health benefits, and disproportionately affected by mental health issues.
 By designing programs that place value on human contribution, City of Good helps keep culinary workers employed, empowered, and engaged with their community.